Great news, my fellow Photoshop lovers! The next version of Photoshop, Photoshop CC (14.0), is here!

 Camera Raw Automatic Upright

 With the new Camera Raw Automatic Upright, you can fix perspective distortions easily.
 Photoshop CC gives you a lot of control over how you want to fix the perspective of your photos.

 Camera Raw Spot Removal Tool

-With Photoshop CC and Camera Raw, you get more precise and advance way to heal your images.
-With the Spot Removal tool you can now paint over unwanted areas of your photo.
+With Photoshop CC and Camera Raw, you get a more precise and advanced way to heal your images.
+With the Spot Removal tool, you can now paint over unwanted areas of your photo.

 Camera Raw Radial Filter

 In Photoshop CC and Camera Raw, you can use Radial Filters to create non-destructive effects such as vignettes.

 Editable Rounded Corner Rectangles:

 Photoshop CC allows you the ability to create rounded corners and to resize and re-edit shapes after they’ve been created.

 3D Live Paint